jordanwjolly/rpi-digital-water-bath/README.md

 * [DS18B20 Digital temperature sensor](http://www.adafruit.com/product/374) for the temperature sensor Pi's ($3.95 each)
 * Necessary jumper wires to connect everything

+# HVAC 101

+HVAC (heating, ventilating, and air conditioning) can be implemented in different ways within a house or apartment, and varies for different countries based on the wiring and such.
+I'm not an expert in HVAC systems, I pretty much just learned enough to get by for this project, but here's a pretty useful guide: [http://wiki.xtronics.com/index.php/Thermostat_signals_and_wiring](http://wiki.xtronics.com/index.php/Thermostat_signals_and_wiring)

+My particular apartment uses a heat pump, which uses the very same compressor action for the air conditioner.
+The only difference is the air flow.
+This makes it possible to, in my case, use four wires from the HVAC panel behind the original thermostat for this project:

+* **R (Red)**: This is the "common" wire, meaning that a circuit is completed when any of the other wires are connected to this one, hence the relay module.
+* **G (Green)**: This is the signal for the fan, which becomes activated when connected to **R**.
+* **Y (Yellow)**: This is the signal for the compressor.
+By default, the air flow is set to blow heat into the apartment.
+* **O (Orange)**: This is the signal to reverse the air flow from the compressor.
+With **Y** and **O** both active, the flow changes to blow cool air into the apartment.

+I broke this down to a pretty simple formula while I started writing the software for the controller:

+**R** + **G** = Fan<br/>
+**R** + **G** + **Y** = Heater<br/>
+**R** + **G** + **Y** + **O** = Air conditioner

+It's also very important to note that the wires coming out of my HVAC use a low voltage at 24V, not mains power.
+With a relay module completing the circuits, it should still work with mains electricity, but _**it is very dangerous and you should NOT mess with mains power unless you know exactly what you're doing!
+An accident involving high voltage and current can very easily kill you.**_

+If your home HVAC does not use a compressor heat pump or for another reason you cannot use the same setup I'm using, you will have to do some research and potentially adjust the <code>hvaccontroller.py</code> script accordingly.

 # Installation

 ### Web interface